oboril/huckel-method/excercise2_gaussian/README.md

 $$\tilde{\nu} = \frac{1}{2\pi\tilde{c}} \sqrt{\frac{k_\theta}{{\bar{r}}^2{\mu}_\theta}}$$

 The effective masses are taken to be $\mu_r=2.0\text{ amu}$ and $\mu_\theta=0.5\text{ amu}$ as recommended in the handout.

+## Choosing the data for fitting
+The harmonic potential is a gross oversimplification of the actual potential energy and can be applied only close to the energy minimum.
+Thus, it is important to carefully choose what data points should be used to fit the harmonic potential.

+Instead of arbitrarily choosing some range or number of data points, the program estimates the classical limits of the vibrations.
+Any points within the classical limits are then used to estimate the harmonic potential.
+This calculation is repeated several times to ensure convergence (I chose to do 5 iterations, this is enough to ensure convergence).

+The classical limits are derived from the following equation:

+$$E_{\text{max class.}} = \frac{1}{2}h\tilde{c}\tilde{\nu}=\frac{1}{2}k_r(r-\bar{r})^2$$